Perspective | A former cop created a program to help Baltimore kids. Now, she’s hoping to give them more: a permanent safe haven.

 Debbie Ramsey, a former Baltimore police detective and the founder of the nonprofit Unified Efforts, said that about a week before that fire, she and others — with the blessing of community leaders — had picked the Penn-North neighborhood as the site for a program that would aim to help children thrive.

 “When the uprising began, that did not scare us away,” Ramsey told me on a recent evening.
 “I said, ‘Okay, that’s a confirmation.
-This is where we have to be.’”
+This is where we have to be.’ ”

 I’m a former Baltimore police detective.
 Cities like mine should embrace a community responder model.

-In the six years that have followed, Unified Efforts has worked in the neighborhood with more than a 120 young people between the ages of 5 and 24.
+In the six years that have followed, Unified Efforts has worked in the neighborhood with more than 120 young people between the ages of 5 and 24.
 Initially, the organization planned to stop working with teenagers once they graduated high school, but the staff continued to hear from participants even after they got their diplomas.
 A college student in New York recently reached out to say that if she had a bike she could get to her classes more easily.
 The staff helped her get one.

 “What we read in that was she needed something and she felt she could come to us,” Ramsey said.
 “Another student we’re working with, he’s interested in being a firefighter.
 We’re trying to enroll him in an EMT class so he can be on that pathway.”